redbubble/yak/README.md

   -u, --okta-username string            Your Okta username -o, --output-format string            Can be set to either 'json' or 'env'.
 The format in which to output credential data
       --version                         Print the current version and exit --                                Terminator for -/-- flags.
-Necessary if you want to pass -/-- flags to subcommands
+Necessary if you want to pass -/-- flags to commands
 ```

 #### Environment Variables